jefedcreator/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 3 - Create a script that counts the number of directories in the PATH File 4 - Create a script that lists environment variables.
 File 5 - Create a script that lists all local variables and environment variables, and functions.
+File 6 - Create a script that creates a new local variable.